theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 1. Define the connection to your SAP system in yunIO.
 This connection will be used to create the SAP customer.
 For more information on how to set up an SAP connection, see [Online Help: SAP connection](https://help.theobald-software.com/en/yunio/sap-connection).
 2. Create a new service in yunIO.
-This example uses the BAPI BAPI_CUSTOMER_CREATEFROMDATA1 to create a customer in SAP.
+This example uses the standard BAPI BAPI_CUSTOMER_CREATEFROMDATA1 to create a customer in SAP.
 For more information on how to create a service, see [Online Help: Getting Started](https://help.theobald-software.com/en/yunio/getting-started#creating-a-service)<br>
 - Set all import parameters you want to transfer from Salesforce to SAP to *Supplied by Caller* e.g., NAME, CITY, POSTL_COD1, STREET, etc.
 - Select CUSTOMERNO for export.
 This Export parameter contains the newly created SAP customer number that is written back to Salesforce.<br>